 Currently, Carlos works as a Development Executive at 141 Entertainment.
 Projects include: “Ingrid Goes West,” “Marjorie Prime,” and “Revolving Doors.”

 Carlos holds a Bachelor of Fine Arts from New York University’s Tisch School of the Arts.

-Carlos teaches Pratt SCPS's Two-Week Summer Intensive course: "Accessing Your Authentic Voice: Improvisation and Public Speaking" for adult learners—a unique immersion learning experience that combines creative play and business communication toward mastering public speaking skills.
+Carlos taught Pratt SCPS's Two-Week Summer Intensive course: "Accessing Your Authentic Voice: Improvisation and Public Speaking" for adult learners—a unique immersion learning experience that combines creative play and business communication toward mastering public speaking skills.